Planning Tools & Resources

 Staff will walk parents through the features of Naviance in our evening Guidance events throughout the year.

-Naviance can be accessed from this page or the parent and student portals.
+Naviance can be accessed from this page or the student portals.
+Students must be logged in to their FUHSD Google Account to access Naviance.

 Students and parents each have a Naviance account.
 Log-in with the e-mail address and the password created.
 If you forgot the password, follow the instructions on the log-in page.

-Direct any questions about Naviance to Ms. Parfet in the College & Career Center or to your Guidance Counselor.
+Direct any questions about Naviance to Mr. Calderon in the College & Career Center or to your Guidance Counselor.

 Monta Vista uses Naviance to submit documents electronically to colleges.
 These documents include Secondary School Reports (SSRs), Letters of Recommendation and transcripts.
 Seniors need to make sure that the colleges they are applying to are listed in Naviance and that their list is updated to reflect their most current selection of schools.